 Lute is also referred to as Lutestrings in some records but here again the fabrics appearance is a plain cloth face but a slightly more pronounced fine horizontal rib in the surface.
 This is achieved by increasing the density of the organzine warp threads which tightly covers the weft threads of the structure.
 Lute would have been used where a plain face (or decorative) cloth was desired, for example in the festoon window drapes to be seen at the V&A Museum in the two British Galleries exhibits, No 11 Henrietta Street and for the silk linings of the Garrick Bed where the interior lining was as important as the cotton block print exterior fabric.

-You can see more images of the fabrics mentioned in this article by visiting the ‘Our Fabrics’ gallery or alternatively learn more about the structure of the woven fabric.
+You can see more images of banner silk and other fabrics mentioned in this article by visiting the ‘Our Fabrics’ gallery or alternatively learn more about the structure of the woven fabric.
+You can also keep up to date with our recent projects by following our Instagram page: @humphriesweaving